Profila/Self-Sovereign-Identity/README.md

 ## Startup Instructions

-### Prism (aka Identus) Agent
+### Identus Agent

-1. Start a Prism Agent (https://github.com/hyperledger-labs/open-enterprise-agent) with the following settings:
+1. Start a Identus Agent (https://github.com/hyperledger-labs/open-enterprise-agent) with the following settings:

-    -   Create the file `infrastructure/local/.env-tenant` in Prism and add the folling content.
+    -   Create the file `infrastructure/local/.env-tenant` in Identus and add the folling content.
 Take note of the `ADMIN_TOKEN` value.

         ```
         ADMIN_TOKEN=my-admin-token